pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/mask-sensitive-fields.md

  * Adjust the card's expiry date-time by adding or subtracting a random amount up to a maximum of 30 days (~1 month)
  * Replace the card's 3 digit security code with a random set of 3 digits
  * Adjust the transaction's amount by adding or subtracting a random amount up to a maximum of 10% of the original amount
- * Change the transaction's `reported` field boolean value to the opposite value for roughly 20% of the records
+ * Change the `reported` field's boolean value to the opposite value for roughly 20% of the records
  * If the embedded `customer_info` sub-document's `category` field is set to _RESTRICTED_, exclude the whole `customer_info` sub-document